 If you try these healthy cinnamon skillet apples, let me know in a comment or post a picture and tag me @livbane on Instagram– I’d love to see!

 - 2 teaspoons cinnamon

-- Add cooked apples to serving bowls and top with toasted nuts and/or a scoop of vanilla ice cream or a dollop of freshly whipped cream.
-You can also let the apples cool and stir them into plain or vanilla yogurt.
-Store leftovers in the refrigerator for up to 5 days.
+- Add cooked apples to serving bowls and top each serving with a scoop of vanilla ice cream or a dollop of freshly whipped cream, plus a tablespoon of chopped nuts if desired.